Declaration of St James's Palace: Content and impact

 The Declaration of St James's Palace made three resolutions.
 In the first, the parties affirmed their alliance, pledging to assist one another in the war against Germany and Italy and committing "the utmost of their respective capacities".
 The second pledged that the Allies would enter into no separate peace, stating that there could be no peace until the threat of Axis domination was past.
 The third resolution committed the Allies to the principle of a peace based on the "willing cooperation of free peoples" in which "all may enjoy economic and social security."

 The declaration was the first statement by the Allied Powers expressing a vision for a postwar world order.
 In August of 1941, Britain and the United States laid out this vision in a more detailed form in the Atlantic Charter.
-In September, a second Inter-Allied meeting, which now included Soviet ambassador Ivan Maisky, issued a resolution endorsing the Charter.
+In September, a second Inter-Allied meeting, which now included Soviet ambassador Ivan Maisky following the Anglo-Soviet Agreement, issued a resolution endorsing the Charter.
 In January 1942 a still larger group of nations issued the Declaration by United Nations, endorsing the same principles initially put forward at St James's and pledging to jointly resist the Axis Powers.